Nokian Tyres

-Nokian Tyres plc (Nokian Renkaat Oyj), headquartered in Nokia, Finland, produces tyres for cars, trucks, buses, and heavy-duty equipment.
+Nokian Tyres plc (Nokian Renkaat Oyj) is a Finnish tyre manufacturer headquartered in Nokia, Finland, which produces tyres for cars, trucks, buses, and heavy-duty equipment.
 Known for its winter tyres, Nokian is the only tyre manufacturer in the world with its own permanent winter tyre testing facility.
 The company's Hakkapeliitta brand name is recognised in Finland as a trademark.

 Nokian Tyres concentrates on the consumer car and vehicle tyre replacement and premium snow tyre markets.
-They do not supply automobile manufacturers with tyres for new car production.
-Because replacement and premium snow tyres command higher prices than original equipment tyres, this strategy results in higher profitability compared to the rest of the tyre industry.
 The company also produces retreading materials and tyre pressure monitors.
 It once manufactured bicycle tyres but now licenses the Nokian name on bicycle tyres to another Finnish company.
 The Vianor retail tyre store chain, which services cars in addition to selling tyres, is owned by Nokian Tyres PLC.